 Rafael J. Elizalde, serves as the Program Manager of both the Compassion Capital Fund (CCF) and the Strengthening Communities Fund (SCF).
 Prior to coming to HHS, in addition to his private sector and business experience, Elizalde served as executive director of a faith-based community development non-profit organization serving multi-cultural and socioeconomically diverse populations in the mid-Atlantic Region.
 Rafael was also a division manager for a Northern Virginia Public Library System, in charge of operations, fleet and facilities and a program manager, policy analyst, budget officer and ethics compliance official for the U.S. EPA.
 He is a graduate of the American University’s Key Executive Leadership Program and holds a bachelor’s from the University of the State of New York, and a master’s of public administration from the University of Puerto Rico, Graduate School of Public Administration.

-J. Janelle George currently serves as a Program Manager of the Assets for Independence (AFI) program in the Office of Community Services.
+J. Janelle George currently serves as a co-Program Manager of the Assets for Independence (AFI) program in the Office of Community Services.

 George joined ACF in 2005 through the Department’s Emerging Leaders Program.
 In six years with OCS, her portfolio has included the Social Services Block Grant, Community Services Block Grant (CSBG), and most recently, the restructuring of CSBG Training and Technical Assistance programs.